Meet the Team

 Aimee Libby | Unified Partner

 Aimee (Wonder Woman) Libby has been involved with Special Olympics Minnesota since 2011 when she helped start the St. Michael-Albertville Stallions delegation.
 Aside from acting as Head of Delegation for the Stallions, Aimee also participates as a unified partner in Flag Football, Basketball, and Track & Field (Athletics).
 Special Olympics plays a huge part in Aimee’s life as her daughter is an athlete, her son is a unified partner, and her husband Chad is the Team Minnesota Unified Flag Football Head Coach.
 She has assisted Special Olympics Minnesota in many capacities, including helping run area competitions, creating apparel designs for SOMN volunteers, and assisting at Summer Sports Camp.
 In the few moments of her life that aren’t devoted to Special Olympics, Aimee enjoys photography, creating artwork, spending time at the cabin, fishing and being outdoors, volunteering for other non-profit organizations, listening to music and singing, and spending time hanging out with friends and family.
 Aimee is self-employed as a Freelance Graphic Designer and has been working independently for the past 10+ years.
-She is very honored to have been selected to represent Team Minnesota in Flag Football at the 2018 USA Games, and she cannot wait to experience this incredible opportunity with her Stallions and Team Minnesota teammates.
+She was very honored to have been selected to represent Team Minnesota in Flag Football at the 2018 USA Games.
+This was an incredible opportunity she had the privilege of sharing with her Stallions and Team Minnesota teammates.

 Chad Libby | head coach

 Chad (The Libster) Libby has been coaching with Special Olympics for the past 6+ years.
 He has coached flag football, bowling, basketball, and track and field.
 Growing up, Chad played a variety of sports, including hockey and football with the Orono Spartans.
 He first got involved with Special Olympics because of his daughter who is an athlete.
 He’s also been involved with all the ins and outs that go into running a successful Special Olympics team as he’s married to the Stallions’ Head of Delegation.
 Outside of Special Olympics, Chad enjoys coaching his son’s sports teams, watching and playing sports, being outdoors, spending time at the cabin, hanging out with friends, and spending time with his family.
-He’s employed at Big Lake Public Schools and enjoys his coordinator role there in the district office working with students and staff.
-Chad is excited to lead Team Minnesota Flag Football in this amazing experience at USA Games.
+He’s worked in education for over 19 years, currently working in a district office setting working with students and staff.
+Chad enjoyed leading Team Minnesota Flag Football in this amazing experience at USA Games.

 Olivia Lutz | Assistant coach